 Summer is here, and in years gone by, that meant something of a lull in the racing and betting season.
 Sure, there are still some high-profile flat races on the horizon like the Epsom Derby and Royal Ascot, but the next National Hunt season seems an eternity away.

 However, in the digital age, the world of sport has become a smaller place.
 For those who like betting on the football, for example, the end of the European season more or less coincides with the start of Major League Soccer in the USA, and online bookmakers provide odds and different betting options on games regardless of the league or the country where the sporting action is taking place.
 The bookies have become more international in nature, assessing the odds and form of different teams in different leagues across the globe to meet the requirements of worldwide sports betting customer base.
 You can find out more about betting on soccerbetting365.com.

-The same applies to the world or racing.
+The same applies in the world or racing.
 Global networking deals along with online streaming mean that distance is no object, and similarly, bookmakers provide a range of odds and even some betting tips for meetings across the world.
 Here are some racing events that are big news in their home countries and are well worth a look, and indeed a bet, over the remainder of 2019.

 Baden Baden Spring Festival